lfloris/openshift-dev-training/Labs/Lab09-Helm3/helm-deployment-ex-1.md

               protocol: TCP
 ```

 To further customise it for this exercise, let's see how we can add some Helm templating parameters to it.
 For this, we'll add an additional environment variable `NAME` to the deployed pods.
-We're going to do this by adding the following section:
+We're going to do this by adding the following section to the `deployment.yaml`

 ```
           env: